jkerley23/hoarygamer_net/_posts/blog/5-ways-porn-can-change-the-world-for-the-better.md

 Oh hey there, EMILIO FUCKING ESTEVEZ.

-How does that sounds when you're watching porn 10 to 12 times a day, teenagers!
+How does that sound when you're watching porn 10 to 12 times a day, teenagers?!
 (And totally not married dudes, lol!)

 1. More animals awkwardly watching